 - Free access to over 3,500 ATMs when you have a Tangerine Chequing Account.

-Their standard interest rate is lower compared to what’s being offered by some competing online banks.
-For example, the EQ Bank Savings Plus Account offers a 2.00% non-promotional interest rate.
+The standard interest rate on a Tangerine account is much lower than competing online banks like EQ Bank.
+For example, the EQ Bank Savings Plus Account offers a 1.50% standard interest rate.

 If you prefer to conduct all your banking transactions in-person at a branch, this is not possible with Tangerine.